cryrobtrwew/osiris/README.md

 ### Edit by CryroByte

-I am still going to keep this ripo because it is history
+I am still going to keep this repo because it is history

 ### Edit by Bella: